 "What happens in a couple of days?"

-"Buffy's dead and we need your help to get her back," Spike countered impatiently.
+"Buffy's dead and we need your help to get her back," Spike said.

-"Ok, maybe not at the beginning," Willow replied.
+"Okay, maybe not at the beginning," Willow said, glaring at him.
 "Maybe not even in the middle."

 "That really is a long story," Spike said gently.